wisonhang/lianjia-spider/README.md

 # lianjia-spider
-download the transaction data or second-hand house
+download the transaction data of second-hand house